rwetherall/memofunc/cran-comments.md

 Changes made based on submission feedback:

 * There are no additional licence restricitions, so removed LICENCE file and adjusted DESRIPTION file accordingly.
+* Examples added for exported functions in cache.R